Do I Need Sock Liners for Hiking?

 Person wearing our ultralight black running socks, which make durable liner socks

 In the past, I’ve tested our non-cushioned Ultra-Lightweight or Lightweight wool socks and seen success.
-While I didn’t need them, they did the job liner-users look for.
+While I didn’t need them, they did the job that liner-users look for.

 And, as an added bonus, since these socks weren’t meant to be just liners, they were knit with reinforcement and backed with a lifetime warranty.